leo0-07/dStorage/README.md

 São Lourenço, Minas Gerais - Brazil.

-the goal of the dStorage meta class is study and implements some other classes.
+the goal of the **dStorage** meta class is make a study and give a small structure to other classes.

-The project structure need a special atention for learn in github usage.
+The project structure have a special atention  in github usage.

-the dStorage class give some funcions to create databases, and automaticaly generate a gui and console interface for the data class and database.
+the **dStorage** class provide some funcions to create databases associated to class data members, and automaticaly generate a **GUI** and **CLI** interface for the data class members and database.
+Also the class rpvide simple functions to detect the interface environment used and select the reight interface to use.
+Som properties can be changed to permit manual operation in interface usage.
+By default the class use a small method to detect tty type of program invocation.
+Using this simple tecnique the object, select the function to be used in data presentation.

 Examples of usage are included in examples directory.